Symphony No. 1 (Hill): Structure

 The first movement containing 559 bars and lasting about 18 minutes is the longest in all Hill's instrumental output.
 It is in a sonata form.
 The Adagio is in a simple ternary form with a funeral march in C minor as a central section.
 The third movement is an uncomplicated scherzo with a trio.
 The F major cadenza it ends with, according to Stiles, is "incomplete", and he deduces from it a link to the timpani roll on F beginning the reconstructed finale.
 It opens with a fanfare-like introduction and proceeds to the main A section.
-Then comes the trio (in E-flat major), a transition with a reprise of part of the fanfare and a full orchestral return of the A section (with reversed order of melodic material).
+Then comes the trio (in E♭ major), a transition with a reprise of part of the fanfare and a full orchestral return of the A section (with reversed order of melodic material).